portyu9/my-portfolio/README.md

 # Serverless Ƥortfolio

-This is my professional portfolio.
+This is my legacy serverless portfolio.
 It uses AWS and ReactJS.
 Hosted ServerLess with S3 and Lambda.

 ## Technologies Used: